Justin-YCheese/Havoc/README.md

 1. Install [Tabletop Simulator extension for VS Code](https://marketplace.visualstudio.com/items?itemName=rolandostar.tabletopsimulator-lua)
 1. Open Tabletop Simulator, open a game of Havoc
 1. Open VS Code and press `CTRL + ALT + L` to load game script files
-1. Make a small change to the Global file and use `CTRL + SHIFT + S` to send script changes to Tabletop Simulator.
+1. Make a small change to the Global file and use `CTRL + ALT + S` to send script changes to Tabletop Simulator.
 Check to make sure the change is uploaded.
 Revert the change when done testing.
-1. Open ATOM, go to File > Settings > Packages > tabletopsimulator-lua Settings and copy the value for 'Base path for files you wish to bundle or #include'
+1. Open ATOM, go to File > Settings > Packages > tabletopsimulator-lua Settings and copy the value for 'Base path for files you wish to bundle or #include'.
+The path should lead to the repo folder.
 1. In VS Code, go to Extensions list (four squares icon) > right-click "Tabletop Simulator Lua" extension > Extension Settings.
 Under "Include Other File Paths", paste the copied file path from Atom.

 ### VS Code Extension Controls

-- Commands have to be done while VS Code is active
+- Commands have to be done while VS Code and Havoc TTS are open/running
-- Seems like Atom cannot be open while using these commands either
 - Load game script files = `CTRL + ALT + L`
-- Send local script files to Tabletop Simulator = `CTRL+ SHIFT + S`
+- Send local script files to Tabletop Simulator = `CTRL+ ALT + S`

+### Fixing TTS Save/Get Scripts Not Found

+- Loading and saving files to/from Tabletop Simulator stopped working due to one of the VSCode updates (~Aug 2025)
+- To fix this, follow the steps below

+1. Go to `C:\Users\YOUR_USERNAME\.vscode\extensions\rolandostar.tabletopsimulator-lua-1.1.3\dist`
+1. Open `extension.js` and scroll to line 9406 which should start with: `const wasmBin = fs.readFileSync(path.join(vscode.env.appRoot, 'node_modules.asar', ...`
+1. Replace `node_modules.asar` with `node_modules` and save the file
+1. Try to load/save scripts from TTS